Rory Williams: Literature

 Rory appears alongside the Doctor and Amy in numerous Doctor Who stories found in the New Series Adventures novels, the 2in1 series chapter books, the Quick Reads novels, and original audiobooks.

 Audio

-On 12 June 2020, Big Finish Productions announced that Darvill would reprise the role of Rory Williams for The Lone Centurion - a series of audio adventures depicting Rory's two-thousand year guarding of the Pandorica.
-The first volume, Rome, was released in April 2021 with a second volume to follow in 2022.
+On 12 June 2020, Big Finish Productions announced that Darvill would reprise the role of Rory Williams for The Lone Centurion - a series of audio adventures depicting Rory's two-thousand years guarding the Pandorica.
+The first volume, Rome, was released in April 2021.
+The second volume, Camelot, was released in February 2022.

 Casting and characterisation

 For his audition, Arthur Darvill received two scenes from the first episode and one from the sixth, but beyond the fact Rory was Amy's boyfriend he was not informed of details of the character.
 Lead writer and executive producer Steven Moffat stated that what stood out about Darvill's audition was "just how funny" he was.
 Darvill felt "privileged" to be part of the show, and was pleased with Rory's storyline.
 Darvill had previously worked with Matt Smith on a play called Swimming with Sharks.
 He became a regular with "A Christmas Carol"; Darvill had his "fingers crossed" that he would become a regular.

 Rory was a character who was "completely in love" with Amy, but Amy had things to do in life before admitting she loved him too.
 Moffat described Rory as someone who had grown up in the "shadow" of Amy's imaginary Doctor.
 Rory became a nurse because of this.
 Rory eventually evolves into a "bumbling action hero".
 Speaking of Rory's characterisation in the first series, actor Darvill felt that he was "on the outside looking into this world he was desperately trying to save Amy from."
 Executive producer Steven Moffat had intended to have a married couple on the TARDIS "from the off".
 Darvill stated of the couple's marriage that Amy will always "wear the trousers".
 However, he felt that Rory's marriage had stopped the character "feeling so unworthy."
 In regards to how Rory changed between series five and six, Darvill stated that "his sense of adventure has awoken" and that he is more comfortable with himself.